magpie-ea/magpie-statement-manipulation/README.md

-# Language-tool
+# Statement-manipulation

-This is an experiment to investigate the use of all, some, most, many and none to (mis-)lead the listener.
+This is an experiment to investigate the use of all, some, most, many and none to modify statements in "non-professional" speakers to (mis-)lead the listener.